-Sect ion 1 - Personal Details Notes to Schemes (i) Name Prefix First Name Middle Name(s) Last Name Suffix The information provided by Energy Assessors and uploaded by Schemes onto the Register shall replicate how this would be recorded on the person's passport or driving licence.
+Sect tion 1 - Personal De tails Notes to Schemes (i) Name Prefix First Name Middle Name(s) Last Name Suffix The information provided by Energy Assessors and uploaded by Schemes onto the Register shall replicate how this would be recorded on the person's passport or driving licence.
 Schemes shall treat submission of superfluous punctuation, abbreviation or pseudonyms as a breach of the Code of Conduct.
 Uploading of incorrect information onto the Register by Schemes shall be deemed non-compliant with the SORs.
 Middle name information will not be displayed on the Register websites.
 The words "Not Applicable" should be entered where no middle name is either given or exists. (ii) Address Address 1 (building name/number) Address 2 Address 3 Town Postcode As above.
 Address lines 2 and 3 are optional. (iii) (iv) Date of Birth E-mail address DD/MM/YYYY As above.
 The Energy Assessor shall provide the e-mail address that is most up to date and most frequently used by them.
-Schemes shall treat provision of false or misleading information as a breach of the Code of Conduct. (v) Telephone As above.
-This entry is repeatable and can accommodate up to 10 different telephone numbers including mobile telephone contact information.
+Schemes shall treat provision of false or misleading information as a breach of the Code of Conduct.

-(vi) Assessor ID CCCCnnnnnn The unique identifier assigned to the assessor by the certification scheme by which they can be identified throughout their membership of the certification scheme.
-The assessor identifier is included in the report. (vii) Qualification(s) The qualification held (viii) Qualification Status The status of the assessors qualification (inactive/registered/suspended/struck off)
+(v) Telephone As above. (vi) Assessor ID CCCCnnnnn The unique identifier assigned to the assessor by the certification scheme by which they can be identified throughout their membership of the certification scheme.
+The assessor identifier is included in the report. (vii) Qualification(s) The qualification held (viii) Qualification The status of the assessors qualification Status (inactive/registered/suspended/struck off)